hello@growthengineering.co.uk

 4. Active Experimentation: Applying these new strategies in the real world to test their efficacy.

 Putting our new skills to the test in the real world can be scary.
-This is true whether we’re learning to swim, drive or become a public speaking pro.
-But it’s vital to remember that we often learn a lot once we actually act.
+This is true whether we’re learning to swim, get better at our jobs, or become a public speaking pro.
+However, it’s vital to remember that we often learn a lot once we actually act.

 The 20% — Social Learning

-Users can provide updates and discuss what they learned recently in formal learning initiatives.
+Users can provide updates and discuss what they’ve learned in formal learning initiatives.
 Conversations like these have been shown to boost productivity by up to 35%.

 The 10% — Formal Learning

-Although it only makes up 10 percent of our learning, formal training is an essential part of any learning strategy.
+Although it only makes up 10% of our learning, formal training is an essential part of any training strategy.
 It forms the backbone of successful learning initiatives.

-Take learning to drive a car for example.
+For example, think about learning to drive a car.
 To succeed, you first need to understand the rules of the road and the theory that supports your growing practical skills.
 Formal learning is the theory and facts that informal learning builds on.

 The 70:20:10 research also shows formal training can act as an amplifier, boosting what we’ve learned through experience and social interaction.
-So, it is worth seeing formal training as the supportive framework that creates successful learning outcomes.
+In other words, formal training is the supportive framework that creates successful learning outcomes.

 How Can Technology Help You Build a 70:20:10 Learning Culture?

-Here are just some of the ways that learning technologies can help you to successfully apply the 70:20:10 model!
+Now that we’ve got to grips with the model, let’s see how it can be applied to your current L&D setup.
+Here are just some of the ways that learning technologies can help you to successfully apply the 70:20:10 framework.

 Encouraging Experiential Learning